Platform9-Community/csi/mayadata/kubera/README.md

 ![conn-cl](https://github.com/KoolKubernetes/csi/blob/master/mayadata/kubera/images/conn-cl.png)

-An activate cluster kubectl command will appear on your screen which should be simply copied as it is and run on your platform9 kubernetes cluster.
+An 'Activate cluster' kubectl command will appear on your screen which should be simply copied as it is and run on your platform9 kubernetes cluster.

 ![act](https://github.com/KoolKubernetes/csi/blob/master/mayadata/kubera/images/act.png)

-How the Manifest gets deployed on your platform9 cluster.
+How the above Manifest gets deployed on your platform9 cluster.

 ```bash
 $ kubectl apply -f https://director.mayadata.io/v3/scripts/33CB85F3B5FC58858956:1609372800000:ZzmkeAxArnW8KkhsrBGSCZFrm2A.yaml